-Note that when initializing from "external" analysis files, ICON requires the soil moisture index (SMI) and not the volumetric soil moisture content (SWV) as input.
-The conversion of SWV to SMI is currently performed as part of the MARS request (mars4icon\smi).
+When initializing from "external" analysis files, ICON requires the soil moisture index SMI and not the volumetric soil moisture content SWV as input.
+The conversion from SWV to SMI is performed as part of the MARS request (mars4icon_smi).
 However, this conversion is not reflected in the variable short names.
-The fields containing SMI are
+The fields containing SMI are still named SWVLx, with x denoting the surface layer index.
+The ICON model, however, expects them to be named SMIx.
+Therefore, the proper output name SMIx must be specified explicitly in the namelist input_field_nml of iconremap (see the example namelist on p.
+45).

-Besides, when using one of the scripts below in order to generate remapped data in the NetCDF format, other field names must be adjusted as well: In order to read the data with ICON, it is necessary to rename the fields to the ICON-internal short names, according to the second column of Table 2.2.
+Other field names must be adjusted as well during the remapping process described in Section 2.2.3.
+In order to read the data with ICON, it is necessary to rename the fields to the ICON-internal short names, according to the second column of Table 2.2.